 - Roles and responsibilities of team members for conducting each activity defined in the plan

-- Risk management budget, when and how should it be used on the project on realization of risks
+- Risk management budget and funding, when and how should it be used on the project on realization of risks

 - Probability and impact matrix gives you a feel of the impact on project objectives when a risk materializes.
 Based on the probability and the impact on project objectives scale of a risk is decided.
 Scale is defined relatively (low, medium, high) or numerically (a value from 0 to 1).